Landlord Tips & Tricks

 Types of Notices in Florida

 If you want to evict a tenant, you need to write a proper notice and issue it so that the eviction is successful.
-Without providing proper notice, the tenant might challenge the eviction in court, which will delay the process and waste your time.
+Without providing proper notice, the tenant might challenge the eviction in court, which can delay the process and cost you time and money.
 Here are the types of notices you can give tenants in Florida.

 1. Eviction Notice for Non-Payment